 My research focus

-My research contributes to broader issues in conflict studies, including armed groups' alliances, institutionalisation, and structures of governance.
+My research contributes to broader debates on organisational change in armed conflicts, including armed group alliances, institutionalisation processes, and the emergence of governance beyond the state.

 My research has been supported by the Swiss National Science Foundation (SNSF), the Project on Middle East Political Science (POMPES), and the Durham Energy Institute (DEI).